mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

         }

 > [!IMPORTANT]
-> Copy/Save the ID of the user that appears in the terminal, we will use it in the following step.
+> Copy/Save the User ID that appears in the terminal, we will use it in the following step.

-7. Run the following command: `appservices apps list` to check if your app has been created.
+6. Run the following command: `appservices apps list` to check if your app has been created.

     You should see the following appear: